amwx/FluentAvalonia/README.md

 Just a little project to extend Microsoft's Fluent Design system & some WinUI controls into the Avalonia world.
 This is all a work in progress so bear with me as I get it all sorted out.

 Important notes:
-FluentAvalonia has dependencies on two fonts:
-Segoe UI and Segoe MDL2 Assets
+FluentAvalonia has a dependency on the Segoe MDL2 Assets font for symbols (affects FontIcon and CheckBox)
-These are already installed on Windows 10 by default
+These are already installed on Windows 10 by default, I'm currently looking into fall back methods for when Segoe MDL2 isn't available, as MS font licences prohibit redistribution.
+Project still runs, you'll just get the unknown character glyph.

 Currently the project targets Avalonia CI Build 0.9.999-cibuild0007716-beta, and .net core 3.1.
 In the future, after 0.10, I'll stick to normal release versions =D